Presenting measures (P) |

 In order to show measures on the process diagram above process steps check the corresponding box in the A column close to the measure name (you can select up to 5 measures in this way).
 The selected measures are presented as a sequence of squares on top of the process step icon.
 Move the mouse pointer onto a square to see the name of the measure and its actual value.

-The color of the square represents the position of the value in the value range (see Measures settings).
 A small horizontal line indicates that the measures is not defined for a given process step at all (only the fourth selected measure, in this case the Relative throughput, is defined for the Choice step).

 Reverse coloring